-Cassoulet, named after the earthenware vessel on which it is served, is an aromatic not to mention hearty bean and meat stew guaranteed to warm your heart and your stomach during the cold winter months of the northern hemisphere.
-Cassoulet is a truly rustic dish with a blend of aromatic and savory spices that impart upon this dish a unique and intense flavor.
+Cassoulet, named after the earthenware vessel, is an aromatic not to mention hearty bean and meat stew guaranteed to warm your heart and your stomach during the cold winter months of the northern hemisphere.
+Cassoulet is a truly rustic dish with a blend of aromatic and savory spices giving it aunique and intense flavor.

 Cassoulet is a close cousin to the Brazilian dish Feijoada * or the Spanish Fabada Asturiana.**

-It was my friend Bertrand who introduced me to cassoulet many years ago.
+My friend Bertrand introduced me to cassoulet many years ago.
 The first time he offered it to me I innocently said “This smells great, what is cassoulet?”
 In his matter of fact French way he said ” Cassoulet is cassoulet!”
 Okay then, not what I would call a descriptive answer, but in the face of an aroma that beckoned me loudly I had no other choice but to try it.
 I ate the whole bowl.

 I recently made this dish for a fundraiser/contest at the University where I work.
 Although I did not win the main prize, I was voted most unique.
 I’ll take that any day!!